Flutter-AsadALi/uaeerf/README.md

 ## Usage

-1. Launch the app to access the list .
+1. Launch the app to access the Register From.
-2. Tap on a card to view detailed information.
+2. Submit Form.

 ## Technologies Used